 - Reflect on the underutilization of standard medical and device therapies in women compared to men.

-- Explore gender differences in the management of heart failure, valvular disease, and arrhythmia with a focus on the paucity of data for women.
+- Explore gender differences in the management of heart failure, valvular disease, cardiomyopathy, and arrhythmia with a focus on the paucity of data for women.

 Scripps Health is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.